lucifron28/lucifron28/README.md

 ## ⚡ Fun Fact

 I started programming in August 2023, and within a few months, I completed CS50 Python, participated in a virtual coding competition, and have been building my skills ever since!
-I'm also part of my university's **karate team** 🥋, and I love spending my free time reading, learning, and chess.
+I'm also part of my university's **karate team** 🥋, and I love spending my free time reading books, learning new programming concepts, and playing chess.